 Woodworking

-The chipbreaker sits 1/32 inch from the blade edge and forces wood shavings to curl sharply.
-That curl breaks fibers before they tear out ahead of the cutting edge.
+The chipbreaker sits a fraction of a millimeter from the blade edge and forces every shaving to curl so sharply that fibers break before they can tear ahead of the cut.

 October 28, 2025